markuslangus/Applied-Data-Science-Capstone/README.md

     ```

 2. Download the [python file](https://github.com/markuslangus/Applied-Data-Science-Capstone/blob/main/spacex_dash_app.py) and save it locally on your machine.
-3. Navigate to the directory containing the `.py` file and run the script using the following command:
+3. In your command shell, navigate to the directory containing the downloaded `.py` file and run the script using the following command:

     ```bash
     python spacex_dash_app.py